arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

   In single-server mode, the *shardingStrategy* attribute is meaningless and will be ignored.

+- a new API for inspecting the contents of the AQL query results cache has been added to endpoint `GET /_api/query/cache/entries`

+  This API returns the current contents of the AQL query results cache of the currently selected database.

 - APIs for view management have been added at endpoint `/_api/view`.

 - The REST APIs for modifying graphs at endpoint `/_api/gharial` now support returning